MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 * Result (object) - An object containing image data and meta information.
 With Misty's on-robot JavaScript API, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../misty-ii/coding-misty/local-skill-architecture/#-quot-get-quot-data-callbacks) for more information.
    * Base64 (string) - A string containing the Base64-encoded image data.
-   * Format (string) - The type and format of the image returned.
+   * ContentType (string) - The type and format of the image returned.
    * Height (integer) - The height of the image in pixels.
    * Name (string) - The name of the image.
    * Width (integer) - The width of the image in pixels.